-According to Nevada Revised Statute section 200.5085, a child is not abused, the child is not neglected, and the child’s health and welfare is not harmed under the definition of Nevada’s child abuse statute just because a parent or guardian selects an alternative non-medical treatment for the child.
+According to Nevada Revised Statute section 200.5085, a child is not abused, the child is not neglected, and the child’s health and welfare are not harmed under the definition of Nevada’s child abuse statute just because a parent or guardian selects an alternative non-medical treatment for the child.

 Whether or not the parent’s selection of a non-medical treatment is protected under this law will depend upon whether the parent acted in good faith when making the treatment decision.
 The parent must have been prompted by a belief that he was doing the right thing for the child in making the choice on medical care.